Special Master's track EIT Digital Embedded Systems

 4. The graduate has a thorough knowledge of state-of-the-art methods and techniques for embedded systems design such as requirements engineering, hardware-software integration, performance modelling and analysis, validation and testing.

 5. The graduate is able to design embedded systems that satisfy the functional and non-functional requirements, taking into account the performance of the system during its lifetime.
-The graduate is also aware of costs and environmental issues making optimal use of the available resources.
+He/she is also aware of costs and environmental issues making optimal use of the available resources.

-6. The graduate has the ability and attitude to include other disciplines or involve practitioners of these disciplines in their work, where necessary.
-As an engineer the graduate is therefore able to work in a multidisciplinary setting.
+6. The graduate has the ability and attitude to include other disciplines or involve practitioners of these disciplines in his/her work, where necessary.
+As an engineer he/she is therefore able to work in a multidisciplinary setting.

 7. The graduate is able to conduct research and design independently and has a scientific approach to complex problems and ideas.

-8. The graduate possesses intellectual skills that enable critical reflection, reasoning and forming opinions.
+8. The graduate possesses intellectual skills that enable him/her to reflect critically, reason and form opinions.

-9. The graduate has the ability to communicate the results of their learning, thinking and decision-making processes at an international level.
+9. The graduate has the ability to communicate the results of his/her learning, thinking and decision-making processes at an international level.

-10. The graduate is aware of the temporal and social context of science and technology (comprehension and analysis) and can integrate this context in the scientific work.
+10. The graduate is aware of the temporal and social context of science and technology (comprehension and analysis) and can integrate this context in his scientific work.